codingforpleasure/customized-workspace/Ubuntu/useful-resources/sampling.md

 The Skip-gram model for training word vectors and learned about how negative sampling is used for this purpose.
 In order to **reduce the computational cost of the softmax function which is done over the entire vocabulary**, we can approximate this function by only drawing a few examples from the set of samples that do not appear in the context of the main word.

-let's take an example, here we have generated `k` Negative examples, we have took the word `orange` and placed next to it randomly words so those couples words are targeted as `0`.
+Let's take an example, here we have generated `k` Negative examples, we have took the word `orange` and placed next to it randomly words so those couples words are targeted as `0`.